Pinterest for interior design

 Pinterest Predicts – following the trends

 Every year, Pinterest releases ‘Pinterest Predicts’ which looks at suggested behaviours for search terms and themes.
-In 2021, 8 out of 10 of these came true so it’s really worth taking note when they release new ones.
+In recent years, this report has maintained an impressive 80% accuracy rate, meaning 8 out of 10 predicted trends came true.
+So, it’s really worth taking note when they release new ones.

 During the last ‘Predicts’ announcements, they described Pinterest as a ‘feel-good’ platform that focuses on dreams becoming reality, bucket lists becoming bookable activities and importantly for designers, those residential projects that potential clients are planning, becoming more than just a pipedream.

-So what’s been suggested this year and how can interior designers maximise this opportunity?
+So, what’s been suggested in recent years and how can interior designers maximise this opportunity?

 Source: Pinterest